 Cockroaches are attracted to meals you eat freely.
 The best method to keep roaches away from your home is by keeping things tidy, clean and inhospitable to cockroaches.

 There are a few steps you can take t to secure your home.
 Follow these easy steps to make roaches stop coming, eating and contaminating our food at home:

 - Wash your dirty dishes on a frequent basis and never leave dirty plates overnight.

-- NEVER allo family members or yourself from drinking or eating in many places, such as living room or bedroom.
+- NEVER allow family members or yourself from drinking or eating in many places, such as the living room or bedroom.

 - Empty your trash can on a frequent basis.